massdriver-cloud/docs/docs/json_schema_cheat_sheet/07-custom-validation-messages.md

       maxiumum: "must be less than 3000."
 ```

 This example is overly simple.
 The stock validation messages for maximum and minimum are exactly this.
-However in situations with really complex regular expression matching, a simple message for the user will always be more useful than returing the regular expression and making a user parse it, which is the default behavior for RJSF.
+However in situations with really complex regular expression matching, a simple message for the user will always be more useful than returning the regular expression and making a user parse it, which is the default behavior for RJSF.

 Here is an example of a GCP GRN.